If you’re looking for the best video editing software for your projects, look no further.

 Recently, iMovie was updated to integrate with the Mackbook Pro Touch Bar, giving you access to the most used commands at the touch of a finger.

 Topping it off, when you’re done with the editing, you can export your video directly to your social media accounts, and even publish it directly to YouTube.

 Although being a simple video software, you can still join Apple Teacher, a learning community of Apple products, and get free iMovie training materials.

 MiniTool MovieMaker is a free video editing software available only to Windows.
-With an easy and simple interface, you can drag-and-drop video files, add titles, transitions, and effects.
+With an easy and simple interface, you can drag and drop video files, and add titles, transitions, and effects.

 One of its keen features is the ability to create Hollywood-style trailers and movies.
 You just have to choose a template, import photos or videos, save it, and share it.